-So let’s get you to the meat of this article to understand the exact movement progressions I initially used on myself and then use on dozens of my clients to get rid of knee pain and return to optimal performance.
+So let’s get you to the meat of this article to understand the exact movement progressions I initially used on myself and dozens of my clients to get rid of knee pain and return to optimal performance.

 Before I jump into the actual movements, here are three rules you need to follow to maximize the results you will get from using movement progressions in your training.

 3 Movement Progression Rules for Post-Surgery

-Rule #1 – Do not worry about reps, sets, or any other workout parameter that someone gives you.
+Do not worry about reps, sets, or any other workout parameter that someone gives you.
 Instead, focus on how the movement feels.
-Focus on mastering the action so you have complete control of every step.
-Do not consider moving on to the next progression until you could send Rick or me a video (please don’t send a video) that we would give you the thumbs up for.
+Focus on mastering the action, so you have complete control of every step.
+Do not consider moving on to the next progression until you could send Rick or me a video (please don’t send a video) for which we would give you the thumbs up.

-Rule #2 – Be patient.
-To return to competitive sports or just kill it in the gym, you need to be patient.
+Be patient.
+You need to be patient to return to competitive sports or kill it in the gym.
 One of the biggest lessons I learned from knee injury #1 was to take my time.
 Whenever I tried to move to the next skill too fast, I woke up inflamed and in pain.
 Being patient is the only way to get back to your old abilities.

-Rule #3 – Seek help.
+Seek help.
 If you aren’t sure whether you are doing things right or not, seek help.
 Purchase products that will help you hire coaches that know how to help you, and don’t settle for your garden-variety trainer or physical therapist.
-If you’re not feeling better or seeing performance results in 5 sessions, then fire them and find someone who can help.
+If you’re not feeling better or seeing performance results in 5 sessions, fire them and find someone who can help.
 It took me years to accept help, but now I realize its importance.
 I hire coaches for everything from business to rock climbing.
 Seek help, and you will cut your road to recovery in half!